 For example, if you want this product to have a ‘label’ of Fabric.
 We need to create a matrix attribute in Lightspeed called: Fabric

 You can find this under the inventory tab in Lightspeed in the row titled Inventory Maintenance: Matrix Attribute Sets

 See example below.
 If you want 2 drop-downs to appear on Shopify like Fabric and Thread Count for a product you would choose 2 Attribute.

 Then you would create attributes for each Item-Matrix product.
-For a complete video tutorial on creating Item-Matrix products in Lightspeed Retail, please review this video.
+For a complete video tutorial on creating Item-Matrix products in Lightspeed, please review this video.